Kaifeng-Gao/Llama-7b-HPC/README.md

 If you are an HPC user, here's how to get started:

 - Allocate a Remote Desktop with GPU Support: To ensure the Llama2 Chatbot application runs smoothly, use the HPC Open OnDemand service to allocate a remote desktop that supports GPUs ([settings](<README.assets/open_on_demand.jpg>)) (Make sure to select a desktop instance within the `gpu-devel` partition)
-- It's important to note that the model running within the Llama2 Chatbot requires approximately 30GB of GPU memory.
+- It's *IMPORTANT* to note that the model running within the Llama2 Chatbot requires approximately 30GB of GPU memory.
 Therefore, double-check that the allocated GPU has sufficient capacity by `nvidia-smi`.
 In some cases, the GPU might not be powerful enough to handle the model efficiently.
 In this case, delete the connection and allocate again.
+   - An alternative approach is to use xQuartz as graphical interface instead ([tutorial](https://docs.ycrc.yale.edu/clusters-at-yale/access/x11/)), this way, the gpu type can be designated in job allocation like this `--gpus a100:1`

 ### For other users
 - Ensure Your System Has a GPU and a Web Browser: The primary requirement is a GPU with a significant amount of memory, ideally around 30GB, to effectively run the Llama2 Chatbot.